ziur/sdfc-idea/_home/2000-01-03-quickstart.md

    #=> Retrieves all the classes from a Salesforce organization
 {% endhighlight %}

-Now you can start using all the Iterum features reviwing the [Documentation](/docs/home).
+Now you can start using all the EnForce features reviwing the [Documentation](/docs/home).